 ALIEN SKIN: "I remember the effect new bands from the UK had on me in the early 1980s.
 Depeche Mode, New Order, The Cure and a similar coterie of others.
 An intoxicating new point of view, dark synthesizers and electronic rhythms, the angular and sculptured new fashions.
 A subculture that was so seductive and yet so far removed from downtown Australia."

-"The pursuit of electropop music on my home turf - dominated by a dated rock industry - was a struggle against mainstream indifference throughout the 80s.
+"The pursuit of electropop music on my home turf, dominated by a dated rock industry, was a struggle against mainstream indifference throughout the 80s.
 But I hung on.
-The 80s didn't become 'THE 80s' till much later."
+The 80s didn't become 'The 80s' till much later."

-Finally, why the name 'Alien Skin' ?
+Q: Why the name 'Alien Skin' ?

-ALIEN SKIN:"During the writing of what became my first album, I wrote a one line song with the lyric 'the stranger within alien skin'.
-It's from this I took the name; a dual concept of keeping the core of yourself out of reach, enclosed, protected”.
-'Alien skin' also implies feeling yourself a stranger within your own body sometimes.
+ALIEN SKIN:"My first album was recorded and ready to go but I hadn't decided upon a working name for myself as yet.
+The closing track is a one line song with the lyric "the stranger within alien skin" it's from this I took the name; a dual concept of keeping the core of yourself out of reach and impenetrable to others; as well as sometimes having an existential awareness of yourself as a stranger within your own body.
 It's a psychological atmosphere which I thought was an appropriate representation of the music I wanted to write."